Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

 \subsubsection{Follow-up infrared spectroscopy}

-On UT 2023-09-04, we obtained follow-up $1.0 - 2.5\,\mu$m near-infrared spectroscopy of the source using the Near Infrared Echelle Spectrometer (NIRES\cite{Wilson2004}) on the Keck-II telescope, as part of program 2023B\_N258 (PI: De).
-Due to the faintness of the source, it was acquired by centering a nearby bright star in the slit followed by applying a blind offset using the coordinates reported in Gaia.
-We obtained a series of dithered exposures in the ABBA pattern amounting to a total exposure time of 2400\,s.
+On UTC 2023 September 04, we obtained follow-up $1.0 - 2.5$\,\,\textmu m near-infrared spectroscopy of the source using the Near Infrared Echelle Spectrometer (NIRES\cite{Wilson2004}) on the Keck-II telescope.
+Due to the faintness of the source, it was acquired by centering a nearby bright star in the slit followed by applying a blind offset using the Gaia coordinates.
+We obtained a series of dithered exposures in the ABBA pattern with a total exposure time of 2400\,s.
 We reduced the data using the \texttt{spextool}\cite{Cushing2004} software, followed by flux calibration and telluric correction using the \texttt{xtellcor}\cite{Vacca2003} package.
-A faint source is detected in the spectral trace in $H$ and $K$ bands with a nearly featureless spectrum brightening towards longer wavelengths, shown in Figure \ref{fig:evol_remnant}.
+A faint source is detected in the spectral trace in $H$ and $K$ bands, with a nearly featureless spectrum brightening towards longer wavelengths, shown in Figure \ref{fig:evol_remnant} and Figure \ref{fig:nires}.